mivebe/HTML-CSS-JS/README.md

+# Description

-This is a non-serious repository i use for code dump since a long time ago
+This is repository i use for code dump since a long time ago

+## Content

+Many small projects on features and frameworks Interview exercises
+Coding exercises from courses and other sources